backstage/backstage/plugins/jira-dashboard-backend/README.md

 Configuration Details:

+- `JIRA_TOKEN`: The API token to authenticate towards Jira.
+It can be found by visiting Atlassians page at https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/
 - `JIRA_BASE_URL`: The base url for Jira in your company, including the API version.
 For instance: https://jira.se.your-company.com/rest/api/2/'
-- `JIRA_TOKEN`: The API token to authenticate to Jira.
-It can be found by visiting Atlassians page at https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/

 ### Integrating